-(Politicians and soiled diapers need to be changed often and for the same reason – cartoon source: http://davies.lohudblogs.com)
+(Politicians and soiled diapers need to be changed often and for the same reason – image source: http://davies.lohudblogs.com)

-We are not complaining if things are done by the book.
+We are not complaining about the politicians if things are done by the book.

-And talking about doing things by the book, there has been interesting developments in the area of accountability and transparency – one is on the leaked Cabinet papers and the other on the very purpose of Selcat and its direction
+And talking about doing things by the book, there have been interesting developments in the area of accountability and transparency by the politicians – one is on the leaked Cabinet papers and the other on the very purpose of SELCAT and its direction

-On the cabinet papers, they are now going after the one leaked the information:-
+On the cabinet papers, they are now going after the one who leaked the information:-

 Police investigations into the posting of classified Cabinet papers on the Internet will focus more on where the leak occurred rather than who was responsible for making them public, said Home Minister Datuk Hishammuddin Tun Hussein.

-The last thing we need is for the PKFZ scandal coming to a closure without anyone brought out into the open and be accountable.
+The last thing we need is for the PKFZ scandal to come to closure without anyone brought out into the open and be accountable.
 We do not need the loss of millions simply swept under the carpet in the usual Malaysia Boleh spirit.

 The latest spat over Selangor’s Committee for Competency, Accountability and Transparency (Selcat) shows that there is a power tussle between the Mentri Besar and state assembly Speaker, says Datuk Seri Dr Mohd Khir Toyo.

-Once again Khir Toyo is playing the racial card to overshadow the ‘good’ work that Selcat have done to date to uncover the blatant corruption and misuse of public funds during Khir Toyo’s helm at the administration of the state.
-One must admit that if not for change of state government, the blatant use of public funds would have gone unnoticed.
+Once again Khir Toyo is playing the racial card to overshadow the ‘good’ work that SELCAT have done to date to uncover the blatant corruption and misuse of public funds during Khir Toyo’s helm at the administration of the state.
+One must admit that if not for a change of state government, the blatant use of public funds by politicians would have gone unnoticed.

 Hasan Ali said:-